Governor Wolf Announces More Than $10.3 Million in New Funding to Support Affordable Housing in 16 Counties

 HOME program funds can be used in a variety of ways to address critical housing needs, including market-oriented approaches that offer opportunities such as homeownership or rental activities to revitalize communities with new investment.
 The Department of Community and Economic Development (DCED) receives HOME program funds from the U.S. Department of Housing and Urban Development (HUD) through the annual entitlement appropriation process.

-For more information about the Wolf Administration’s commitment to community and economic development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Wolf administration’s commitment to community and economic development, visit DCED’s website.

 Gov. Wolf has served for two terms as a leader consistently at work for the people of Pennsylvania.
 Learn more about how his Priorities for Pennsylvania have fueled the commonwealth’s comeback, leaving Pennsylvania in a much better place than when he arrived.